Skip to content

 Step 1: Open es_systems.xml

-1. Go to the ES-DE Linux Folder via the path above (depending on how you installed RetroDECK).
+1. Go to the ES-DE Linux Folder via the path above (depending on how you installed RetroDECK) and retrodeck/ES-DE/custom_systems/.

-3. Search for and find the system entry you want to add an external system to.
+3. Search for and find the system entry you want to add an external system to in the ES-DE Linux Folder.

 Example: GameCube